 - convenience kits which will hold all your tools

-Carry out some research and find out exactly what these tools are!
+Carry out some research to find out exactly what these tools are.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales